Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Introduction

 This article is organised as follows.
-Section \ref{sec:GrsupOU} reviews multivariate supOU processes and defines graph supOU processes as a special case.
-It introduces the conditions ensuring that such processes are well-defined and puts forward concrete parametric model specifications which are useful for applications.
+Section \ref{sec:GrsupOU} reviews multivariate supOU processes and defines graph supOU processes as a special case, establishing conditions for their existence and proposing parametric specifications suited to applications.
 Section \ref{sec:GMMestimator} presents the estimation procedure for graph supOU processes.
 For the concrete parametric examples introduced earlier, we develop a two-step estimation procedure based on suitable eigenvalues of the scaled empirical autocovariance matrix.
 We note that this estimation procedure does not involve any optimisation in high-dimensional settings and is, hence, fast to perform even if the network is large.
-For the general graph supOU case, we also describe a traditional GMM approach and prove consistency and asymptotic normality under standard technical conditions.
-We assess the finite sample performance of the new methodology in Section \ref{sec:sim} , and apply it to modelling wind capacity factors in an electricity network in Portugal in Section \ref{sec:emp}.
+For the general graph supOU case, we also describe a traditional GMM approach.
+We assess the finite sample performance of the new methodology in Section \ref{sec:sim}, and apply it to modelling wind capacity factors in an electricity network in Portugal in Section \ref{sec:emp}.
 Section \ref{sec:conclusion} concludes the article and outlines some potential future work.
-The proofs of the main results are relegated to the Appendix, see Section \ref{sec:proofs}.
+Appendix \ref{app:GMM} presents the technical details of the GMM framework.